jcsenciales/iBike_Eye/README.md

 2. Create a python3 virtualenv to install libs.
 3. Install [DepthAI Library gen1](https://docs.luxonis.com/en/gen1_master/pages/api/#supported-platforms), (in a future I need to update to gen2 API)
-4. Install my Bike_eye.py Script and its configuration script
+4. Install my Bike_eye_pi.py script and its configuration script
 5. Install GPIO Library to control video button

-With all the above steps we have the Raspberry ready to use OAK-1 and go out to take automatic photos. it´s needed to ensure when we connect power to Raspberry it´s run all the software without keyboard and without a screen because on a bike I will use the minimal devices possible.
+With all the above steps we have the Raspberry ready to use OAK-1 and go out to take automatic photos. it´s needed to ensure when we connect power to Raspberry all software it´s started without keyboard and without a screen because on a bike I will use the minimal devices possible.

 ## Raspberry Automatic script run

 When I connect power to Raspberry-pi in my Bike, I need to start all the process automatically without any intervention.
 This is solved using crontab. (@reboot ...)
-I have a little bash script that activate the python3 virtualenv and run the Bike-eye.py python script.
-After that I can begin my route taken photos using the OAK-1.
+It is used a bash script that activate the python3 virtualenv and run the Bike_eye_pi.py python script.
+After that I can begin my bike route taken automatically photos using the Deep Learning Models deployed into OAK-1.

 ## iBike Eye Configuration